 What is Production Volume Variance?

-Production volume variance is defined as the variance in production cost as observed by the business with respect to the budgeted or anticipated value and its actual value.
-It is a statistical metric employed by the business to perform comparative analysis between actual and anticipated or expected overheads related to the production process.
+Production volume variance is defined as the variance in production cost observed by the business concerning the budgeted or anticipated value and its actual value.
+It is a statistical metric employed by the business to compare actual and anticipated or expected overheads related to the production process.

 Explanation

-Production volume variance is a variance between actual cost and budgeted cost of the production process and also referred to as the variance on volume.
-One of the critical aspects of any business is to determine the overall costs of overheads.
+Production volume variance is a variance between actual cost and budgeted cost of the production process and is also referred to as the variance in volume.
+One of the critical aspects of any business is determining the overall costs of overheads.
 The determination of overhead expenses is necessary as such costs are of a fixed nature.

-Irrespective of the levels of volumes received by the business or the number of units manufactured by the business, the metric on overhead costs remains to be fixed.
-The overhead costs generally comprise of purchases of equipment, rent on factories and warehouses, and cost of insurance.
-Additionally, there is the presence of other costs that generally changes as per the volume managed or handled by the business.
+Irrespective of the volumes received by the business or the number of units manufactured by the business, the metric on overhead costs remains to be fixed.
+The overhead costs generally comprise purchases of equipment, rent on factories and warehouses, and the cost of insurance.
+Additionally, there is the presence of other costs that generally change as per the volume managed or handled by the business.

-Such costs comprise of expenditures on raw materials, goods and services transportation as well as storage costs of finished goods.
-Such costs may vary with respect to the higher levels of volume.
-The variance on the production volume is generally static and is stale.
+Such costs comprise expenditures on raw materials, goods and services transportation, and storage costs of finished goods.
+Such costs may vary concerning the higher levels of volume.
+The variance in the production volume is generally static and stale.

 Formula